bebound/bebound.github.io/content/posts/how-to-copy-files-temporarily-in-dockerfile.md

 ```

-## RUN --mount Command {#run-mount-command}
+## `RUN --mount` Command {#run-mount-command}

 You can also mount file when build image if your file can't be download from Internet or the file is secret.
 Use it to bind files or directories to the build container.

 A bind mount is read-only by default, add `rw` parameter to make it writable.

-If you bind the directory, the changes in the build container does not reflect to host.
+The changes during the build are discared after the build is complete.

 The mounted folder are kept in the image, but the files are gone.
 Don't forget to delete the empty folder if you want to keep image clean.